Specialist jobs at Police Athletic League - 403 jobs

 A minimum of two years of experience working with youth in elementary or middle school.

-Demonstrated skills and competency as an instructor and artist.
+Demonstrated skills and competency as an instructor in STEM-related content.

 Understanding of conflict resolution, mediation, and mentoring concepts.